How to Start Your Own LLC in Hawaii - Complete Guide

 Email: dcca@dcca.hawaii.gov

-5. Drafting an Operating Agreement
+5. Writing an Operating Agreement

 6. Obtaining an EIN

-7. Licenses, Permits, and Compliance
+7. Licenses, Permits and Compliance

 8. Tax Status